odpi/egeria/open-metadata-publication/website/README.md

 use of metadata across an enterprise.

-The result is an enterprise catalog of data resources that are transparently assessed, governed and consumed through many types of tools and technologies in order to deliver maximum value to the enterprise.
+The result is an enterprise catalog of data and IT resources that are transparently assessed, governed and consumed through many types of tools and technologies in order to deliver maximum value to the enterprise.